 Common names have no standardization.
 Each country and regions within countries have their own common names for plants.

 Each person makes the decision about how accurate and detailed they want to be in understanding plants.
 Some of us are happy knowing "Oak".
 Others want to know what kind of Oak.
 Others want to know all the details about Oaks.
 Start where you are comfortable, keep your options open, and see where you end up.

-Following is a brief summary about what common and scientific names are and why, especially if you want to really understand plants, common names should be avoided and scientific names should be used.
+Following is a brief summary about what common and scientific names are and why common names should be avoided and scientific names should be used.

 Following are some of the cons and pros of common names.
-(Sorry, the cons by far outweigh the pros.)
+(The cons by far outweigh the pros.)

 1) Common names are made up by anyone for any reason and are not recorded or attached to a preserved plant specimen.